Registration Deadline: In Minnesota, you may register 21 days before Election Day or on Election Day at your polling place.

 By mail: In order to vote absentee by mail, you need to complete an absentee ballot application and submit it to your local election official by mail, fax, or email (print off the application, sign it, scan it, and attach to an email as a .pdf).
-Your ballot will be sent to you when it is ready - at least 46 days prior to the election if you applied for an absentee ballot in advance.
-If you apply for an absentee ballot within 46 days of the election, your ballot will arrive within a day or two of your application being received.
-Contact your county auditor for more information.
+You can apply for a ballot any time during the year, except the day of the election.
+Leave time for election officials to mail your ballot and for you to return it on or before Election Day.

 Military and overseas voting: Military and overseas voters may apply for the FPCA(Federal Post Card Application) with no due dates, however, ballots must arrive no later than election day to be counted.
 More information and applications available.

 Location and time: Once you receive your ballot in the mail, follow the instructions carefully.
 You will need a witness when you vote and complete your ballot.
 The witness can be either a registered Minnesota voter or a notary.
 Your witness must sign the signature envelope and list their address.
 Notaries should write their name and title, sign the signature envelope, and affix their notary stamp.

 Mail the ballot and forms back right away after you finish.
 Your ballot will not count if it is received after Election Day.Postmark dates do not matter, only the date the ballot arrives.
 You can also return your ballot in person no later than 3 p.m. on Election Day to the election office that sent your ballot.
 You can drop off ballots for up to three other voters.